-- The parent/legal guardian must address in writing any concern or grievance to the Principal who shall respond within ten (10) working days. - K-5 Principal: Amalia Walle (awalle@k12.com) - 6-12 Principal: Terry Ackerman (tackerman@k12.com) - Special Programs Director: Shelley Sears (ssears@k12.com) - If the concern or grievance is not resolved by the Principal, the parent/legal guardian may request, in writing, a meeting (via phone or in person) with the Head of Schools to discuss the concern or grievance.
-The Head of Schools shall investigate and respond within ten (10) working days. - Executive Director: Susan Boyer (smouracadeboyer@k12.com) - If the concern or grievance is still not resolved, a request in writing will be submitted to the School District Superintendent's Office. - Omak District Superintendent's Office: Estelle McCormack (emccormack@omaksd.org)
+- The parent/legal guardian must address in writing any concern or grievance to the Principal who shall respond within ten (10) working days - K-5 Principal: Amalia Walle (awalle@k12.com) - 6-12 Principal: Terry Ackerman (tackerman@k12.com) - Special Programs Administrator: (ssears@k12.com) - If the concern or grievance is not resolved by the Principal, the parent/legal guardian may request, in writing, a meeting (via phone or in person) with the Executive Director to discuss the concern or grievance.
+The Executive Director shall investigate and respond within ten (10) working days. - Executive Director: Susan Boyer (smouracadeboyer@k12.com) - If the concern or grievance is still not resolved, a request in writing will be submitted to the Omak School District Superintendent's Office. - Omak District Superintendent's Office: Estelle McCormack (emccormack@omaksd.org)